EV owners who live up north no longer have the range anxiety of other states

 The Queensland Government, in collaboration with councils and partners, have introduced the Queensland Electric Super Highway.
 Which we think is great news!
 Not only for EV owners living in the sunshine state, but visitors and tourists also.
 In short, it’ll encourage and accelerate the uptake of EVs across Australia.

 In early 2018, the Queensland Electric Super Highway became the world’s longest electric super charger highway in a single state.
 That’s a pretty impressive claim to fame (but one, we suspect, that will be outdone by other states in the near future).
 It allows locals and tourists to travel from the Gold Coast to Cairns and from Brisbane to Toowoomba in a low or zero-emissions vehicle.

 Each fast chargers has been installed in convenient, safe locations.
 Primarily, these are close to major highways where there are existing amenities such as cafes, restaurants and shops.
 In other words, sites that allow motorists to easily charge their EV, have a short break and spend some dollars before setting off again.

 Even better, every charge point is completely green-powered, either through direct-source renewable energy or carbon offsets!

 How do you connect to the Queensland Electric Super Highway?

-But if you only have an AC charging option (so a Mennekes or J1772) dock on your car then you will need to bring your own charging cable.
+However, if you have AC (a Mennekes or J1772) dock on your car, then you’ll need your own charging cable.